UNINETTSigma2/documentation/faq/ssh.md

 ## SHA256 fingerprint

 No matter how you login, you will need to confirm that the connection shall be trusted.
-The first time you log in to a machine fia `ssh`, you will get a message like
+The first time you log in to a machine via `ssh`, you will get a message like

     The authenticity of host '<hostname>' can't be established.